awsteiner/o2scl/doc/o2scl/sphinx/interp.rst

 The equivalent to "inverse" linear interpolation, which computes all the abcissae which have a fixed value of the ordinate, is implemented in the template function :cpp:func:`o2scl::vector_find_level()`.
-This function together with \ref :cpp:func:`o2scl::vector_invert_enclosed_sum()` can be used to determine confidence limits surrounding the peak of a 1-dimensional data set using linear interpolation.
+This function together with :cpp:func:`o2scl::vector_invert_enclosed_sum()` can be used to determine confidence limits surrounding the peak of a 1-dimensional data set using linear interpolation.
 To count level crossings in a function, use :cpp:func:`o2scl::vector_level_count()`.
-The function
-\ref :cpp:func:`o2scl::vector_integ_interp()` uses interpolation to compute the integral defined by a set of vectors, and the function :cpp:func:`o2scl::vector_region_fracint()` finds the set of regions which gives a fraction of the integral reported by \ref :cpp:func:`o2scl::vector_integ_interp()`.
+The function :cpp:func:`o2scl::vector_integ_interp()` uses interpolation to compute the integral defined by a set of vectors, and the function :cpp:func:`o2scl::vector_region_fracint()` finds the set of regions which gives a fraction of the integral reported by :cpp:func:`o2scl::vector_integ_interp()`.

 Derivatives and integrals on a fixed grid